-The District experienced a favorable increase in revenues as compared to the budget in the amount of \$118,978, which occurred primarily due to an increase and charges for services.
-During 2018, The District renegotiated two contracts for Airport Rescue and Fire Fighting (AARF) services which now included charges for overtime.
+The District experienced a favorable increase in revenues as compared to the budget in the amount of \$98,750, which occurred primarily due to an increase in charges for services.
+During 2019, The District renegotiated two contracts for Airport Rescue and Fire Fighting (AARF) services which included charges for overtime.

-Additionally, the District had a favorable decrease in expenses compared to the budget in the amount of \$152,651.
-This decrease occurred primarily due to repairs and maintenance costs and capital outlay purchases being less than budgeted.
+Additionally, the District had a favorable increase in expenses compared to the budget in the amount of \$5,557.
+This increase occurred primarily due a decrease in personnel services expense related to insurance costs.

-Overall, the general fund had a favorable variance compared to the budget in the amount of \$271,629.
+Overall, the general fund had a favorable variance compared to the budget in the amount of \$104,307.